 On the ballot, you are required to write your name, owner number, and signature.
 If this is a concern for you, you can cast an anonymous ballot by voting online.

 The fact that you voted online will be verifiable; however, the contents of your ballot will not be associated with your owner number.
-If you need assistance with voting online, please contact us at firstname.lastname@example.org.
+If you need assistance with voting online, please contact us at info (at) centralcoop (dot) coop.

 How do I run for the Board or Nominating Committee in next year’s election?

 If you have this question, you’ve already taken the first step – decided that you’re interested!
-Now that you know you’re interested, please contact the Nominating Committee at email@example.com to find out more about serving as well as enable us to keep you posted about opportunities to available to our candidates.
-You can also visit our website to get application materials for the 2019 election beginning in May.
+Now that you know you’re interested, please contact the Nominating Committee at nominatingcommittee (at) centralboard (dot) coop to find out more about serving.
+Beginning in January, you can visit our website to get application materials for the 2022 election.
 Thanks for your great question, we hope you decide to apply to run!

 What is quorum?